leoBitto/DjangoForge/README.md

  Also we need to update the allowed hosts to include the ip address of the server and the domain name.

+### SETTING PERMISSION
+/home/ and all the contained folders MUST be owned by the nginx user www-data

 # CALLING THE SCRIPT
 now you can call the script inside the script folder